AlejandroFrias/AlejandroFrias/README.md

 #### Courses
 Most recently, I've been taking the [JoyOfReact](https://www.joyofreact.com/) course (73% complete so far!).
 You can see my review of their course in my [course work](https://github.com/AlejandroFrias/JoyOfReact-CourseWork)

+I periodically take software courses and tutorials.
+Not just to hone my skills, but to hone my teaching skills.
+You may have heard that "teaching is the best way to learn".
+Well I take that a step further and like to also say that "learning is the best way to teach", as in giving others a chance to teach you is a great way to have them learn.
+So training myself as a student is training for being a teach.
+I also love to mentor others.

 #### Books